Ghosts Make Better Friends, A Book Report on 'Wait Till Helen Comes' by Mary Downing Hahn

 Photo by Flickr user Steve Jurvetson

-There often comes a moment in a young girl’s life—somewhere between the time when you start making your Barbies bone each other and the time when you start holding a furious vigil over your vulva looking for your first pubes—when things take a turn for the spooky.
+There often comes a moment in a young girl’s life—somewhere between the time when you start making your Barbies bone each other, and the time when you start holding a furious vigil over your vulva looking for your first pubes—when things take a turn for the spooky.
 A brief, golden phase marked by an interest in Ouija boards, witchcraft, and playing Blood Mary at a sleepover until one girl cries so hard that she has to call her mom and go home.
 You know, girl stuff.

 It makes a lot of sense that girls around this age get into ghosts, since the transition from childhood to adulthood is so fucking bizarre and nonsensical that it might as well be the transition from life to the beyond, right?

 And adulthood seems so stuffed with secrets, you might as well turn to ghosts—our grand cultural ambassadors of secrets!—for some insights.
 Ghosts, we’re led to believe, know not only the secrets of space, time, and existence—they also know whatever secrets they’ve picked up while watching all of us cry and masturbate all the time.
-Ghosts know important facts, for instance that you should make unselfish life choices, or that your uncle killed your father, or that you shouldn’t disrespect ancient burial grounds by building mid-priced suburban homes on top of them.
-Ghost, much like popular girls in high school, are so far on the inside track that they don’t even have to run.
+Ghosts know important facts, like that you should make unselfish life choices, or that your uncle killed your father, or that you shouldn’t disrespect ancient burial grounds by building mid-priced suburban homes on top of them.
+Ghost, much like popular girls in high school, are so far on the inside track, they don’t even have to run.

 According to the many tween books I read in the early 90s, it is easier to make friends with an actual ghost than an actual popular girl, who most likely is too busy attending rainbow parties to let you in on her secrets.
 And in fact—according to many of those same books—it was easiest of all to make friends with a ghost of a girl your own age, one who passed from this mortal coil before she could even figure out if she was cool enough to be invited to rainbow parties.
-And the greatest of all these pre-teen girl-ghost friendship books was Mary Dowling Hahn’s 1986 novel, Wait till Helen Comes.
+And the greatest of all these pre-teen girl-ghost friendship books was Mary Dowling Hahn’s 1986 novel, Wait Till Helen Comes.

 Here is what I remembered this book being about: These kids are on some farm, and there’s this ghost.
 The littlest kid is obsessed with the ghost, even though everyone else sees that this ghost is bad news.
 This ghost is like the friend you make in high school who gets you into shoplifting and gateway drugs—she’s cool because your family hates her.
-But then the ghost does something weird, and the older sister has to figure out how to make the ghost go away.
+But then the ghost does something weird and the older sister had to figure out how to make the ghost go away.
 My takeaway from the book then was that ghosts were scary and could accidentally kill you, but were also probably more fun and interesting than anyone else you knew (again, like your friend from high school).

 Here is what it turns out that this book is actually about—and I am about to throw a bunch of girls names at you, so let’s just establish who’s who with some mnemonic devices up front: